Welcome to St Peter’s Art Curriculum Page

 Hello!
-My name is Miss Frodsham and I am the Art lead and Year 3 class teacher here at St Peter’s Catholic Academy.
-When I was asked if I would like to become the Art lead I was so excited as I truly agree with Picasso and believe that…
+My name is Miss Hilton and I am the Art lead and Year 2 class teacher here at St Peter’s Catholic Academy.
+I have loved Art and having the opportunity to be creative since my own time at Primary School and I truly believe that…

 Introduction to Art and Design